 This table is exerpted from the MIL-STD-2045 specification to illustrate example data:

-In the table above, the first byte (called Octet in the table) of the data stream contains value 0xE3 or binary 0b11100011.
+In the table above, the OCTET VALUE column shows the first byte of the data stream contains value 0xE3 or binary 0b11100011.
 This is the actual byte value as would be delivered from a byte-stream of data.
+This 0xE3 byte value is assembled from the bits specified in the FIELD FRAGMENTS column, where an X represents an unoccupied bit.The first 5 lines of the FIELD FRAGMENTS column are combined, and the lines have X in locations where the lines above or below provides that bit.

-The first field of data is the Version field which occupies the first 4 bits, using LSB first interpretation.
+The first actual field of data is the Version field which occupies the first 4 bits, using LSB first interpretation.
 These are the least-significant 4 bits of this first byte, or 0011.

-If the model was instead the wire model, the stored byte would have to have value 0xC7.
-Then the LSB first bits would be the first 4 bits of 0xC7 or 1100, but then these would have to be reversed to get 0011.
+If the model was instead the wire model, the logical 0xE3 byte (0x11100011) would have to have been reversed into 11000111, i.e., value 0xC7.
+Then the LSB first bits would be the first 4 bits of 0xC7 or 1100, but then these would have to be reversed to get 0011, representing the value 3.

 The distinction becomes clearer if we look at the second field, named FPI.
 This field is a single bit.
 It is at position 5, LSB first.
 The place value of the corresponding bit within the first byte is 24.